Mahmoud-Mansour936/DevOps/Automation/Ansible/06-Important modules/Important modules.md

     - Shell: like command but use shell powers like ( pipeline , redirecting , env variables .. )
     - Command is safer than shell because of shell injections so if it doesn’t need to use shell use command
     - Both of them are not idempotent
+- get_url → like curl command Downloads files from HTTP, HTTPS, or FTP to node
+- apt_repository → Add and remove APT repositories